MyPureCloud/genesys-spark/docs/migration-guides/v4/readme.md

 ## Components Without API Changes

-The following components do not have any API changes or tag name changes and show not require any migration work
+The following components do not have any API changes or tag name changes and should not require any migration work

 Beta: